#MyPOA Life classes

 Life Classes are for you!

-May Life Class Registration is now open!
-Life classes will be held on WEDNESDAY evenings from 7:00 pm until 8:15 pm on May 1st, 8th, and 15th.
+Fall Life Class Registration will open Sunday, August 4!
+Life classes will be held on WEDNESDAY evenings September 4th, 11th, and 18th from 7:00 pm until 8:15 pm.
 Class size is limited and registration is required.
-To register, click the link of the class below or visit one of the Welcome Centers.
-The final day to register is April 28th.
+You may register online at www.poa.church or at the welcome centers.
+The final day to register is August 28th.

-Technology has become a noticeable part of daily family life, and like it or not, it is here to stay.
-With all the benefits of being digitally connected, there are also challenges for parents.
+Technology has become a noticeable part of daily family life.
+While there are benefits to being digitally connected, there are also challenges for parents.
 How is technology changing the way our families communicate and interact with each other?
 How can we help protect and guide our children from inappropriate content and connections?
 As parents in this technology generation, our responsibility to guide our children toward habits of appropriate use is critical.
 In this interactive class, we will discuss how to use technology as a purposeful tool, learn tips and tricks for connecting/disconnecting gaming consoles to the world of other players, and learn to set safeguards for navigating YouTube and other apps.
 Come join us as dive into the digital world.

 Derek Parker graduated from the University of New Orleans with a degree in Management Information Systems.
 He has spent over 20 years in the Information Technology field and currently is the Manager of Data Integrity at CHRISTUS Health.
 Derek has also been involved in ministry with the United Pentecostal Church International for over 15 years.
 He served as youth pastor, assistant pastor, and sectional youth director in the New Orleans area.
 He also had the privilege of pastoring a church for nine years.

 pas·sion /ˈpaSHən/ - Pastor Mangun & Sis.
 Vesta Mangun